-In some cases, premature menopause is caused from the result of a surgery, including the removal of or damage to the ovaries, such as through radiation.
+According to the American Pregnancy Association, about 1 in 1000 women age 15-29 and 1 in 100 women between the ages of 30-39 experience early menopause.
+In some cases, premature menopause is caused from the result of a surgery, like the removal of the ovaries, or damage through radiation.
 In other cases, premature menopause may be attributed to a genetic disorder, an autoimmune disease, or an unknown reason.
-Risk factors for premature menopause include:
+Risk factors for premature menopause include the following.

-Women who have undergone single oophorectomy (removal of one ovary) or a hysterectomy (removal of the uterus) have a reduced amount of estrogen and progesterone in their bodies.
+Women who have one ovary removed (single oophorectomy) or a removal of the uterus (hysterectomy) have a reduced amount of estrogen and progesterone in their bodies.
 Early menopause can develop as a side effect among women who have undergone cervical cancer surgery or pelvic surgery.
-Bilateral oophorectomy (removal of both ovaries) causes immediate menopause.
+The removal of both ovaries (bilateral oophorectomy) causes immediate menopause.

 Certain defects in chromosomes can lead to premature menopause.
 One such condition, Turner syndrome, occurs when a girl is born with an incomplete chromosome.
 Women with Turner syndrome have ovaries that don’t function properly, often causing them to enter menopause prematurely.

 Premature menopause can be a symptom of an autoimmune disease.
 An autoimmune disease occurs when a body’s immune system erroneously attacks a part of the body, mistaking it for a harmful substance.
-Particular autoimmune diseases, including thyroid disease and rheumatoid arthritis, can cause the immune system to attack the ovaries and ovarian tissues, ultimately leading to premature menopause.
+Particular autoimmune diseases, including thyroid disease and rheumatoid arthritis, can cause the immune system to attack the ovaries and ovarian tissues.
+This can lead to premature menopause.